What is an opinion poll?

 No. Telemarketers are those who are using the telephone for sales purposes.
 SoonerPoll is a public opinion pollster that is not selling anything when we call to perform polling or market research in Oklahoma.

-What are you right if you are interviewed by SoonerPoll?
+What are your rights if you are interviewed by SoonerPoll?

 SoonerPoll respects your rights as a poll participant and abides by the Respondent Bill of Rights developed by the Council for Marketing and Opinion Research (CMOR).
 What are you rights as a respondent?
 Click here.